 |

-was not accepted to service.
-Production of this weapon commenced in
+was not adopted.
+Production commenced in

 1970 by the Military Armament Corporation (MAC).
 In 1976 the MAC

 manufactured in Japan, South Africa and Taiwan.
+Today the MAC-10 is

 This